 Though Hilary Swank hasn’t been very prolific lately, there was a time when she was considered to be a power-packed female performer, taking on roles many male actors would have physically and mentally succumbed to.
-Though being popular for her Academy Award winning performance in Clint Eastwood’s ‘Million Dollar Baby’, it was her portrayal of Brandon Teena in the indie biopic ‘Boys Don’t Cry’ that made her a revered name among film makers and critics.
-The film explores the relationship between Teena and his girlfriend, while also depicting the disturbing sexual assault and murder.
-Critics called Swank’s performance “one of the greatest Best Actress Oscar-winning performances” and I believe that its intensity hasn’t been replicated since then.
-Dwelling on such heartbreaking subject matter can be very tricky with even the slightest of mistakes turning something emotional to something melodramatic, and with the help of subtle characterization Swank delivers something so heartfelt, the viewers are shifted back to the place and time when Teena went through all those monstrous adversities.
+Though being popular for her Academy Award-winning performance in Clint Eastwood’s ‘Million Dollar Baby,’ it was her portrayal of Brandon Teena in the indie biopic ‘Boys Don’t Cry’ that made her a revered name among filmmakers and critics.
+The film explores the relationship between Teena and his girlfriend while also depicting the disturbing sexual assault and murder.
+Critics called Swank’s performance “one of the greatest Best Actress Oscar-winning performances,” and I believe that its intensity hasn’t been replicated since then.
+Dwelling on such heartbreaking subject matter can be very tricky, with even the slightest of mistakes turning something emotional into something melodramatic, and with the help of subtle characterization, Swank delivers something so heartfelt, the viewers are shifted back to the place and time when Teena went through all those monstrous adversities.

 Read More: Best Schizophrenia Movies of All Time